webiny/docs.webiny.com/docs/webiny-apps/form-builder/getting-started.md

 #### 2 - Fields menu

-The fields menu contains all of the fields that can be added to your form.
+The fields menu contains all the fields that can be added to your form.
 They are organized into field groups, such as the "contact information" group, where each group contains a set of predefined fields.
 If you need to create a new field from scratch, you can do that with the "custom field", which sits above all field groups.

 Fields are added by simply dragging and dropping them in the preferred location in the fields editor.
 You can add multiple fields in a row, and have as many rows as needed.